Skip to main content

 This page explains how to:

-1. Create YOUR OWN proxy endpoint on your backend server
+1. Create YOUR OWN proxy server that forwards requests to your Databrain backend

 How Proxy Authentication Works